 Our primary sources of liquidity are cash and cash equivalents, cash flows provided by our operations, our undrawn credit facilities, proceeds from the sale of vessels, and capital raised through financing transactions.
-As at December 31, 2012, our total cash and cash equivalents was \$26.3 million, compared to \$18.6 million at December 31, 2011.
-Our total liquidity, including cash, cash equivalents and undrawn credit facilities, was \$327.3 million as at December 31, 2012, compared to \$324.3 million as at December 31, 2011.
+As at December 31, 2013, our total cash and cash equivalents was \$25.6 million, compared to \$26.3 million at December 31, 2012.
+Our total liquidity, including cash, cash equivalents and undrawn credit facilities, was \$173.8 million as at December 31, 2013, compared to \$327.3 million as at December 31, 2012.
 We believe that our working capital is sufficient for our present requirements.

 Our short-term liquidity requirements include the payment of operating expenses, dry-docking expenditures, debt servicing costs, dividends on our shares of common stock, scheduled repayments of long-term debt, as well as funding our other working capital requirements.
 Our short-term charters and spot market tanker operations contribute to the volatility of our net operating cash flow, and thus our ability to generate sufficient cash flows to meet our short-term liquidity needs.
 Historically, the tanker industry has been cyclical, experiencing volatility in profitability and asset values resulting from changes in the supply of, and demand for, vessel capacity.
-In addition, tanker spot markets historically have exhibited seasonal variations in-charter rates.
+In addition, tanker spot markets historically have exhibited seasonal variations in charter rates.
 Tanker spot markets are typically stronger in the winter months as a result of increased oil consumption in the northern hemisphere and unpredictable weather patterns that tend to disrupt vessel scheduling.
-Through December 31, 2012, we have distributed the majority of our cash flow to shareholders through a full payout dividend policy, subject to certain reserves determined by our Board of Directors.
-Our board of directors recently modified our dividend policy, and commencing in the first quarter of 2013, we now pay a fixed quarterly dividend of \$0.03 per share on our common shares, which amount will be reviewed from time to time by our board of directors.
+Through December 31, 2012, we distributed the majority of our cash flow to shareholders through a full payout dividend policy, subject to certain reserves determined by our Board of Directors.
+Our Board of Directors modified our dividend policy, and commencing in the first quarter of 2013, we now pay a fixed quarterly dividend of \$0.03 per share on our common shares, which amount is reviewed from time to time by our Board of Directors.